iqtree/cmaple/README.md

 # What's CMAPLE?

-CMAPLE is a C++ reimplementation of [MAPLE][MAPLE_FORMAT] highly optimized for performance and scalability with many new features.
+CMAPLE is a C++ reimplementation of [MAPLE][MAPLE_FORMAT] - a novel likelihood-based phylogenetic inference method for pandemic-scale epidemiological genomic data.
+CMAPLE is highly optimized for performance and scalability with many new features.

 Apart from a standalone software, we also provide a set of APIs, which allow users to integrate CMAPLE into existing phylogenetic inference methods.
-For more detail, please see **[CMAPLE-LIB-DOC]**.
+For more detail, please see <TBU>**API_Documentation**.

 # How to cite CMAPLE?

-[C]MAPLE paper...
+<TBU>To be updated...

 # How to use CMAPLE?